EESSI/docs/docs/test-suite/writing-portable-tests.md

 ```
     device_type = DEVICE_TYPES[CPU]
 ```
-but note if we would have wanted to also generate test instances to test GPU <=> GPU communication, we could have defined this as a paremeter:
+but note if we would have wanted to also generate test instances to test GPU <=> GPU communication, we could have defined this as a parameter:
 ```
     device_type = parameter([DEVICE_TYPES[CPU], DEVICE_TYPES[GPU]])
 ```